-Revenues and expenditures were both under budget for the year ended June 30, 2016.
-Enrollment, capital grants, and other revenues were less than expected which caused an unfavorable variance in revenues.
+Revenues and expenditures were under budget for the year ended June 30, 2016.
+Enrollment was lower than expected, which caused an unfavorable variance in revenues.
 The School maintained tight budgetary control in an attempt to decrease spending as much as possible.